jeffpeterson/chloroform/README.md

 Usage
 -----

 Does this rag smell funny to you?
-Shhh...

 Add [`chloroform.js`](https://rawgithub.com/jeffpeterson/chloroform/master/chloroform.js) to your project.